Dr. Jon Skolnick

 Chief Executive Officer

 Jon Skolnick, Ed.L.D has over 15 years of experience supporting educational organizations to improve and innovate in ways that honor the diversity and potential of children, families, and communities.
-Dr. Skolnick has been deeply committed to the staff, communities and families of his previous organizations.
-He intends to continue that commitment at FACES.
 From 2016-2020, Dr. Skolnick served as Executive VP at Educational Alliance, a social services and education nonprofit, where he led the creation of a new strategic plan, a research and evaluation team, and a new diversity, equity, and inclusion initiative.
+He began his career as a high school history teacher and later served as a manager in the NYC Department of Education's (NYCDOE) Office of School Leadership and as a senior director in the NYCDOE's Office of Innovation.
 He holds a doctorate in education leadership from Harvard Graduate School of Education, a masters in the science of teaching from Pace University, and a bachelors in modern U.S. history from Brown University.
+In his free time, Jon is often playing guitar, traveling, catching up with his eight siblings and seven nephews and nieces, or hanging with his goldendoodle, Willie.

 Child Development Program Director